javedsalman/RAMI-VIZ/README.md

 This repository contains the Proof of Concept of the RAMI4.0-IZ tool.
 This is a beta version of the code for generating the RAMI4.0 Visualization.
 It is a work in progress.
 The repository contains the executable file 'rami-vcvt-salman-javed', which runs on Windows, Mac OS, and Linux machines without the installation of Python.
-There is Platform Independat tool for mobile/tablets as well available at https://javedsalman.github.io/rami4_visualization-salman.html which can be opened in Safari web browser.
+There is also a Platform-Independent tool for mobile/tablets available at https://javedsalman.github.io/rami4_visualization-salman.html.
+This can be opened in a Safari or Chrome web browser that supports WebGL or Hardware acceleration and Graphics.
-The repository also contains the output file 'RAMI4.0-Value-Chain-Visualization-Tool.png' generated from the executable mentioned above.
+The repository contains the output file 'RAMI4.0-Value-Chain-Visualization-Tool.png' generated from the above executable.
-Below are the JSON templates that are crucial for setting up the configuration of smart manufacturing ecosystems.
-These configurations are designed to map out the RAMI 4.0 Cube dimensions and to define the interactions between different microsystems within the ecosystem.
+Below are the JSON templates crucial for configuring smart manufacturing ecosystems.
+These configurations are designed to map out the RAMI 4.0 Cube dimensions and define the interactions between different microsystems within the ecosystem.

 ## RAMI 4.0 Cube Configuration and System of Microsystems Interaction Matrix Configuration